-As reported in the 9/19/2013 submittal, peaker operating hours for the twenty-month period from 1/1/2012 through 8/1/2013 total 42 for Peaker #1, 48 for Peaker #2, 44 for Peaker #3, and 43 for Peaker #4.
-Therefore, each peaker currently qualifies as a limited use stationary RICE and is not subject to the requirements of MACT ZZZZ.
+As reported in the 9/29/2015 submittal, the peakers operating hours for a 12-month period from 7/01/2014 through 7/30/2015 total 86.4 run hours.
+This total accounts for the combined operation of all peakers (Peaker #1, Peaker #2, Peaker #3, and Peaker #4) in a year-operation.
+Therefore, each peaker and the combined source (when all of them are running) currently qualify as a limited use stationary RICE and is/are not subject to the requirements of MACT ZZZZ.
 However, the four peakers still remain a part of the affected source and will become subject to the requirements within the MACT standard if ever the operating hours exceed 100 per year.